ppy/osu-wiki/wiki/History_of_osu!/2008/en.md

 Thumbnail and audible previews were added to the online beatmap listing, making browsing for a beatmap you'd like to play a much easier task.

-Another noticeable event is that the Catch the Beat score is [wiped](http://osu.ppy.sh/forum/viewtopic.php?f=9&t=7996) during this month.
+Another noticeable event was that the Catch the Beat scores were [wiped](http://osu.ppy.sh/forum/viewtopic.php?f=9&t=7996) during this month.
 Since then, the score multiplier of mods has been changed on Catch The Beat mod as well.

 ## The Future